MaaAssistantArknights/MaaAssistantArknights/docs/en-us/protocol/sss-schema.md

         {
             "stage_name": "Swarm",          // Name of a single-level stage, required
                                            // Supports name, stageId, levelId, recommended stageId or levelId
-                                           // Please do not use codes (e.g. LT-1), which conflict with other preservation stages
+                                           // Please do not use codes (e.g. LT-1), that conflict with other preservation stages

             "strategies": [                // Required